timothymarois/TableQuery/README.md

 JSON
 --
+TableQuery needs the server to respond with JSON request, format as follows.

 "row" being the most important array for TableQuery to create the content of each row followed by each Column name. (must match the column attributes, the order doesn't matter, the names do)